 Someone approaches you pointing at money on the ground and ask if it is yours.
 Ignore them.
 Another distraction technique so they can rob you.

-To minimize the risk of being robbed by a pickpocket, take these precautions:
+To minimize the risk of being robbed by a pickpocket, take do these things:

 Be aware of who is around you